lescx/tidal-dl/README.md

 # `tidal-dl` – "Tidal Media Downloader"

-`tidal-dl` lets you download videos and tracks from Tidal.
+`tidal-dl` lets you archive tracks from Tidal.

 I forked [Yaronzz](https://github.com/yaronzz/Tidal-Media-Downloader) project after it developed in the wrong direction and in a slow pace in my opinion.
 Still, this project uses many lines of the original code under the hood.